 How do I get a virtual office address from you?

 Get Started HK has different Hong Kong business registration packages available.
-Our standard, deluxe, and premium packages all include a registered address service.
-The default address option is at World Trust Tower, 50 Stanley Street, Central.
+All our company formation packages include a registered address service.
+The registered office address is at World Trust Tower, 50 Stanley Street, Central.
 For more information about registering a business in Hong Kong, please visit our Pricing page.

-If you are not sure which address to choose, you can contact us at firstname.lastname@example.org or call our office hotline at +852 2813 7600.
+If you have any questions about settiing up a company or related to the registered office address, you can contact us at email@example.com or call our office hotline at +852 2813 7600.

 How Our Virtual Office Address Service Works